 Hold the filter up to the sunshine.
 If you can’t see through it, you certainly should replace it.

 Weeds, vegetation and bushes can block your condensing unit.
 This can limit its airflow, make it less energy efficient and impact your comfort.
 Here’s a way you can get your unit operating smoothly again.

 - Switch off power fully at the breaker or outdoor lever.

 - Get rid of greenery waste around the unit.
 Once you’ve gotten rid of all the clutter within a two-foot range, you can use a paint brush or vacuum to gingerly remove dust from the condenser fins.
-Misshapen fins can also hurt capability, so you can attempt to straighten them with a dinner knife.
+Misshapen fins can also hurt capability.

 - Use a hose nozzle to gingerly remove gunk off the fins from inside the system.
 Don’t get moisture on the fan motor.